ikourtid/rbcommons/README.md

 A 2-d array is indexable by two indices that start with 0.
 It is sometimes convenient to index by some other unique keys.
-For example, you may want to store stock returns y unique numeric instrument ID (roughly equivalent to a stock ticker) and date.
+For example, you may want to store stock returns by unique numeric instrument ID (roughly equivalent to a stock ticker) and date.
 You could use a map of maps, but that is not guaranteed to be 'rectangular' like a 2d array, and it would also incur the overhead of having multiple maps, one per row (or column).
 Because our data is almost always immutable, this can be modeled by a 2d array (to store the actual data in a compacted form) and two maps of (date) -> (row index) and (instrument id) -> (column index).
 This results in space savings.
-Plus, the semantics are clearer, because the data type tells you you are dealing with rectangular 2d data.
+Plus, the semantics are clearer, because the data type tells you that you are dealing with rectangular 2d data.

+The type for the map of key -> (array index) is ```ArrayIndexMapping```.
+An additional advantage is that it can be shared across _different_ maps, not just across all rows of the same map.

 ### Compact daily time series

 A common scenario is having one item per consecutive day when the market is open.
-This concept of 'market' is general, and can include all weekdays, all calendar days, etc.
+This concept of 'market' is general, and can include all weekdays, all calendar days, etc. It uses a shared ```ArrayIndexMapping``` so that all different daily time series objects are effectively arrays (sometimes even arrays of primitives), which results in big space savings.

 ### Eager transformations